NickKeepKind/Basic-C-tasks-2/README.md

 🏷️ **Project Category**: I.E.K Kastoria Study.

-📝 **Project Description**: An introduction to the simple functions and tasks of the C programming language.
+📝 **Project Description**: A continue of introduction to the simple functions and tasks of the C programming language.

 ⌨️ **IDE used:** Visual Studio Code